 A Little Science

-A brine is a salt water mixture.
-When you place meat in a brine that has more salt than meat, liquid will flow through the cell walls into the meat, which adds moisture.
-You can check this by weighing a chicken breast and then placing it in a salt water brine for a few hours, remove and weigh again.
+A brine is a saltwater mixture.
+When you place meat in a brine that has more salt than meat, the liquid will flow through the cell walls into the meat, which adds moisture.
+You can check this by weighing a chicken breast and then placing it in a saltwater brine for a few hours, remove and weigh again.
 That chicken breast is now heavier.
 The added weight is inside the meat in the form of water.
 In addition to adding moisture, salt breaks down proteins and therefore tenderizes the meat.

 A general brine is 1 cup of table salt to 1 gallon of water.
-Kosher and coarse salts, which dissolves easier, are lighter in weight by volume so you would want to use about 1 1/2 cups of Kosher salt per gallon.
+Kosher and coarse salts, which dissolve easier, are lighter in weight by volume so you would want to use about 1 1/2 cups of Kosher salt per gallon.
 This is based on standard salt without iodine.
 You know that your brine is right if it will float a raw egg.
 Another way to measure this is to use 1 tablespoon of salt per cup of water.

 Take the poultry you intend to brine and place it in an appropriately sized container.
 Add enough water to completely cover the poultry, plus three more inches.
 Measure the water to determine the amount of salt needed.
 Place that salt in a bowl and pour in enough boiling water (pre-measured) to dissolve the salt.
 Pour this into your container and add the remaining water (ice cold) and then the poultry.
 Now you are brining.
 When the poultry is ready to come out of the brine, remove it, rinse and drain.
 It is now ready to cook.
 The brine must be discarded and everything washed thoroughly.